Homeland Security Training and Certificate Program

 Because homeland security jobs require very complex skill sets that are often not well understood by hiring managers, it can be hard for them to decide which candidates are the most qualified without some type of third-party validation.
 When an applicant has particular professional certifications, the employer can be fairly confident that the individual possesses skills in line with those designated by his or her earned credentials.

-Basically, this means that employers who know which certification exams represent the skills needed to perform particular jobs can be assured that candidates who have passed those particular tests have the technical skills needed to do the job.
+This means that employers who know which certification exams represent the skills needed to perform particular jobs can be assured that candidates who have passed those particular tests have the technical skills needed to do the job.
 Of course, this doesn't mean the candidate will be a good fit for the organization, but the fact that the interviewer can be comfortable that the basic skills are there can focus on other relevant issues during the interview process.

 If you are interested in perusing a certification, we encourage you to contact us and speak with one of our student representatives.